-These wires must be inside the plastic insulator sleeve to prevent the wires from catching in the threads of the explosion proof lid.
-The internal ground can be made via the AC power plug or a 10-32 stud on the PCB.
+These wires must be inside the plastic insulator sleeve or wiring label to prevent the wires from catching in the threads of the explosion proof lid.
+The internal ground can be made via the AC power plug or a 10-32 stud on the PCB mounting bracket.

+360209-A Rev.D

-360209-A Rev.C 454FTB Installation A - 11
+454FTB Installation